harvard-lil/thread-keeper/README.md

-# archive.social 📚
+# Save Your Threads 📚

-High-fidelity capture of Twitter threads as sealed PDFs - [archive.social](https://archive.social).
+High-fidelity capture of Twitter threads as sealed PDFs: [archive.social](https://archive.social).

-[Archive.social](https://archive.social) is an experiment of the [Harvard Library Innovation Lab](https://lil.law.harvard.edu).
+An experiment of the [Harvard Library Innovation Lab](https://lil.law.harvard.edu).

 > 🚧 Experimental / Prototype.
 Early release to be consolidated.